 3. Salto Grande

-Located in the heart of the park, Salto Grande is a stunning waterfall fed by the Pehoé River.
-It is a relatively easy and short hike from the parking lot to the viewpoint, and you can also continue to Mirador Salto Grande for an even more scenic perspective.
+Salto Grande is a powerful waterfall fed by the Pehoé River.
+It’s located in the heart of the park and is easily accessible.
+A short walk from the parking area leads to the viewpoint, and you can continue on to the Mirador Salto Grande for even more dramatic scenery.

 Full Day Tour to Torres del Paine National Park from Puerto Natales